Col d’Aubisque climb via Laruns

 The Col d’Aubisque climb is one of the most mountain passes of the Pyrenees.
 Having first featured in the Tour de France in 1910, it has been a regular inclusion ever since.
 The climb has also been used regularly in the Vuelta a España, owing to how close it is to the Spanish border.

-The western approach of the Col d'Aubisque climb begins in the small town of Laruns.
-Riding to the summit from this side of the range is by far more challenging than the eastern approach, however it is also the side which is most renowned.
+The western approach of the Col d’Aubisque climb begins in the small town of Laruns.
+Riding to the summit from this side of the range is by far more challenging than the eastern approach, however, it is also the side that is most renowned.
 The first half of the climb is noticeably easier in terms of gradient which gives you a good opportunity to settle into a nice rhythm.
 Weather on this section of the mountain range is often quite changeable as well.
-You can expect to either climb out of the clouds as you make your way towards the summit, or indeed conversely, you may be ascending into thick fog.
+You can expect to either climb out of the clouds as you make your way towards the summit or indeed conversely, you may be ascending into thick fog.
 The atmosphere this creates is very unique to the mountains and this range in particular.

 The second half of the climb is certainly a bigger test of the legs.
 Indeed the average gradient for the second half of the climb is 8%.
 As cliché as it may sound, we really believe the spectacular views as you make your way closer to the summit will help take the sting out of the legs.
 Once you pass the ski station of Gourette you will really feel you are in the heart of the mountains and the views here are breathtaking.
-You'll also have to contend with double digit gradients peaking at 12% so make sure you keep something in reserve for this.
+You’ll also have to contend with double-digit gradients peaking at 12% so make sure you keep something in reserve for this.
 Once you reach the summit you will see the three big bikes – an homage to the Tour de France heritage of this climb.
-There are often herds of cattle, horses and sheep at the top as well.
-During the cycling season the summit is a hive of activity – if you want the climb to yourself make sure to set off very early!
+There are often herds of cattle, horses, and sheep at the top as well.
+During the cycling season, the summit is a hive of activity – if you want the climb to yourself make sure to set off very early!